List of Kamen Rider Fourze characters: Kuniteru Emoto

 After Gamou orders Kouhei Hayami to negate The Hole in Kyoto, Emoto transfers to Miraikan to become the Kamen Rider Club's instructor and use his Tachibana identity to train Fourze in using ruthlessness instead of friendship to get what he wants.
-When Tomoko Nozama discovers his identity, Emoto sends her to the M-BUS to conceal his secret before intimidating the other Kamen Rider Club members into leaving Fourze.
+When Tomoko discovers his identity, Emoto sends her to the M-BUS to conceal his secret before intimidating the other Kamen Rider Club members into leaving Fourze.
 However, Kengo's ingenuity and Hayami's powers lead to Emoto's secrets being revealed to the Zodiarts and Kamen Rider Club.
-Upon seeing Fourze's friends stand by him despite what he did, Emoto befriends Fourze and brings Nozama back, but is mortally wounded by Gamou and killed by Kou Tatsugami for his betrayal.
+Upon seeing Fourze's friends stand by him despite what he did, Emoto befriends Fourze and brings Tomoka back, but is mortally wounded by Gamou and killed by Kou Tatsugami for his betrayal.
 Before he dies, Emoto reveals the truth of what happened to Utahoshi to Kengo, begs him to stop Gamou, and leaves behind a flash drive for Kengo detailing his history and Gamou's Day of Awakening.

 As of the tie-in novel Kamen Rider Fourze: Ama High Grad-Uation, Fourze safely returns everyone that Emoto sent to the M-BUS to Earth.

 As the Virgo Zodiarts, Emoto wields the Rhodia (ロディア, Rodia) halberd, can produce formidable barriers, fire black hole-like orbs, and conjure portals to send targets to other locations.